PelionIoT/enterprise-tools/README.md

     mkdir tools
     npm install git+https://githubusername:githubpass@github.com/armPelionEdge/enterprise-tools.git

+If you have checked out the project with `git clone`, run:

+    npm install .

 You can user any directory name you like vs. `tools`

 From the directory you ran this in, you may run `dcs-tools` by (it will print out a help message):